SugiharaLab/EDM_Documentation/docs/edm_functions.md

 Otherwise, seed is used to initialise the random number generator.
 If `random` is false, sample is ignored and contiguous library rows up to the current library size are used.
-Note: Cross mappings are performed between column : target , and target : column .
+Note: Cross mappings are performed between column : target , and target : column.

 | Parameter | Type | Default | Purpose |
 | --------- | ---- | ------- | ------- |